Ladd's late goal lifts Islanders to 4-3 win over Senators - Philly

-Anders Lee, Anthony Beauvillier and Brock Nelson also scored for the Islanders, who won for just the third time in 17 games (3-10-4).
+Anders Lee, Anthony Beauvillier and Brock Nelson also scored to help New York get just its third win in 17 games (3-10-4).
 Jaroslav Halak stopped 33 shots.

+"As athletes we want to win, we hate losing so we want to compete, we want to go out there and work hard do the right thing," Beauvillier said.
+"It's about pride, it's about playing for us and it's about feeling good about ourselves."

 Matt Duchene, Erik Karlsson and Bobby Ryan scored for Ottawa, which has lost six straight for the second time this season.
-Mike Condon finished with 27 shots.
+Mike Condon finished with 27 saves.

+"It's frustrating," said Duchene, who also had two assists.
+"I thought we were probably the better team start to finish.
+We had a lot of sustained pressure in their end, some really good scoring chances and Halak was good for them.
+It's frustrating, even though the points don't mean anything right now, you want to win games."

 Ryan tied the score 3-3 for Ottawa with 4:34 left after he sent a shot on goal and New York's Brandon Davidson deflected it into his own net.

-Ladd regained the lead for the Islanders with 2:03 remaining as he tipped Thomas Hickey's shot past Condon.
+Ladd regained the lead for the Islanders with 2:03 remaining as he tipped Thomas Hickey's shot past Condon for his 11th of the season.

+"It was a little scrambly game, but we kept fighting and it was good to see (Ladd) get the winner," Islanders coach Doug Weight said.
+"We had to weather some storms.
+They put a lot of pucks on the net.
+They had some pretty good power play looks and we managed to hold on so it was good.

 Trailing 2-1, the Islanders tied it in the game 1:23 into the second as Beauvillier beat Condon with Jordan Eberle in front to screen.